ringcentral/ringcentral-videosdk-js-samples/README.md

 4. A new browser window or tab with the link **https://localhost:9000/** will be opened successfully.
 On the page, click the **Advanced** button and then click the **Proceed to localhost (unsafe)** link to load the sample application.

-## Known Issues

-- You may encounter some problems while running the sample app, such as UI abnormal display or crash, etc

 ## Contact Us

-- Sign Up: Currently we have very early versions of our Android, iOS, and web SDK available for limited partners.
-If you would like to request access to the same, please email rcv-partners@ringcentral.com
-- Dev Support & Feedback: For feedback, questions, or suggestions around SDK please email videosdkfeedback@ringcentral.com
+- Dev Support & Feedback: For feedback, questions, or suggestions around SDK please email videosdkfeedback@ringcentral.com or rcv-partners@ringcentral.com.